CodeYourFuture/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+should print 10 out at first as x has a value of 10 in the global scope but x's value is defined outside the function. it will throw an error for the second console log as the command cannot access it inside the function.

 ## Question 3